Distributed Data You Can Afford

 You will be forgiven to think illustrious Martin Fowler has spotted that and “solved” it.
 He did not.
 I have found good and important architectural solutions as far back as (published twenty years before Martin).
 For example.
 1999: “An Architecture for Distributed Enterprise Data Mining” (6 Authors).
 Those were the dark medieval times when those good authors had to use witchcraft like “Java” and “CORBA“.

-So, two decades later, on the “architectural level”, Martin being Martin, has written the long-ish article on the same subject.
-He also coined an easy to sell, catchy term “Distributed Data Mesh”.
-And several other catchy terms in that same article, immediately abused by “Big Data Consultants”.
-Aka purveyors of high quality “Slide Ware”.
+And then, two decades later, on the “architectural level”, Martin being Martin, has written a long-ish article, solving the same issue.
+He also coined an easy-to-sell, catchy term “Distributed Data Mesh”.
+And several other catchy terms in that same article were immediately abused by “Big Data Consultants”.
+Aka purveyors of high-quality “Slide Ware”.

 “Accordingly, the data lake is no longer the centerpiece of the overall architecture.”